 Fairfield Strangulation Lawyer

-Strangulation is a criminal charge that often arises in Fairfield in cases where domestic violence is alleged.
+Strangulation is a criminal charge that often arises in cases where domestic violence is alleged.
 In many instances, no weapon—or any dangerous instrument at all—is used, and it may be just the word of one party against another as to what actually happened.

 If you face charges, a Fairfield strangulation lawyer could help you craft a credible defense.
 Call a top domestic violence attorney today to schedule a consultation.

-What is Strangulation in the Second Degree in Fairfield Connecticut?
+What is Strangulation in the Second Degree?

-You may be arrest for strangulation in the second degree if you restrain another individual by the throat or neck intentionally, cutting off that person’s breathing or blood flow.
+You may be arrested for strangulation in the second degree if you restrain another individual by the throat or neck intentionally, cutting off that person’s breathing or blood flow.
 However, if you allegedly grab another person by the neck and choke or strangle them without specifically intending to do so, that could be considered strangulation in the third degree.

-What is Strangulation in the First Degree in Fairfield Connecticut?
+What is Strangulation in the First Degree?

 A second-degree strangulation arrest may escalate to first-degree strangulation if one of three factors is present: